keneanung/GMCPAdditions/README.md

 #### IRE.Target.Info ####

 - Used to send additional information about the current active server side target (contents of the `&tar`-variable).
-- The body is an object the following fields:
+- The body is an object with the following fields:
   - `short_desc`: Contains the short description of the target
   - `hpperc`: Contains the current HP of the target as a percentage
   - `id`: The ID of the target.